 Why should you track your ovulation with the Modern Fertility Ovulation Test Strips and free app?

 Once you’re ovulating, things (and by "things," we mean "sperm") need to move pretty quickly.
 Eggs have a brief shelf life — just 12-24 hours — so sperm needs to get to the egg in that time frame in order for conception to occur.
 That's why it can be helpful to pinpoint your fertile window with an ovulation test and time sex or insemination accordingly.

 The Modern Fertility Ovulation Test and free app can give you the hormonal info you need to find your two most fertile days and can help you predict ovulation.
 The way it does that is through measuring the LH in your urine — if your LH is surging, you’re likely about 24-48 hours from ovulation and have the highest chances of getting pregnant.

 You can also use the Modern Fertility Ovulation Test to simply learn more about your menstrual cycle — and we’re in full support of getting that kind of knowledge.
 If you’ve recently stopped taking hormonal birth control, for example, you can use our test to reacquaint yourself with your cycle in its unadulterated form.

-How does the Modern Fertility Ovulation Test and free app work?
+How does the Modern Fertility Ovulation Test Strips and free app work?

 Standard ovulation tests you find at stores today are mostly threshold-based.
 In plain speak, what that means is they give you a “positive” or “negative” result when you pee on them.